 Supporting Local Food banks

-The 2013 Whitby In Bloom Garden tour supported local food banks.
-Donations of non-perishable food items were collected at all garden tour sites.
-This year there were 1,200 pounds of food donated.
-Thank you to all who supported this endeavour.
+With the sucess of the 2013 food donations that were collected at the Whitby In Bloom Garden tour and seminars, donations of non-perishable food will be collected at all garden tour sites again this year.
+Thank you to all who will support this endeavour.

 Town of Whitby Wins Communities in Bloom Awards!